 Increase dispersion of important knowledge and information

-Lync Server 2013, Persistent Chat Server is not available in Microsoft Office 365.
+Lync Server 2013, Persistent Chat Server is not available in Microsoft 365 or Office 365.
 At this time, it is available only to on-premise Lync 2013 customers.

 This topic describes feature changes between the new version of Lync Server 2013, Persistent Chat Server and the previous version (Microsoft Lync Server 2010, Group Chat), including: